-- Set Rules About Drinking.
-Establish clear rules with your child regarding drinking alcohol.
-If you have not discussed these rules your child may believe that there are no rules about drinking or that it is acceptable.
+- Set Rules About Substance Use.
+Establish clear rules with your child regarding drinking alcohol and drug use.
+If you have not discussed these rules your child may believe that there are no rules about them or that it is acceptable.

 - Monitor the Alcohol in Your Home.
 One way teens access alcohol is in their own home.
 If you have alcohol in your home, keep track of it.
 Be clear with your child that the alcohol in your home is off limits and discourage any gatherings or parties when you are not home.